 Our specialties are freestyle dance/disc, flyball, and agility.

 This may be a little biased but I love the show at the Alaska State Fair!
-I had an amazing time being able to perform right here in my hometown and the amazing scenery in the background is always a perfect bonus.
-I also love seeing all the videos from the Calgary Stampede and would love to perform there one day.
+I had an amazing time being able to perform right here in my hometown and the amazing scenery is always a perfect bonus.

 A very important foundation skill for me is just teaching my dog to think, whether that be through tricks, mind games, etc. I want my dog to be able to work through problems and offer things up to me.
 That’s why when I have a younger or new dog I start by teaching behaviors like place, leg weaves or spin.
 Because I can use those things to teach them to offer things up.
 For example, with place, I start out by having a tupperware (or something big enough that they can stand on, like a feed bowl) out on the ground.
 I reward ANY interaction they have with it, whether it be sniffing or even looking in that direction.
 Slowly, as they start to interact more with the object, I start to ask more and more of them.
 Now I’m only rewarding when they put a paw on it.
 After they have that down I start to only reward when they put two paws on it.
 Keep in mind this whole time I’m not luring.
 Instead, I’m asking them to offer up these behaviors themselves.
 They are learning to think and problem solve and do whatever they can to get that reward.
 The speed at which this will happen definitely depends on the dog but you have to remember, for your dog to proficiently learn what you are teaching, they have to think for themselves.

 One of my favorite tricks to train is rebound because of how unique it is to each dog.
 I also love how it can also be translated into many different areas of training, like in disc.